kingdomdvlpr/gatsby-starter-netlify-cms/src/pages/blog/2019-08-28-pricing-for-creating-and-maintaining-a-website.md

 Now that I’ve seen more and done more research, I think the price point should be…I still don’t know.

 I’m thinking about starting at $250 for creating a website.
 I can probably go even lower and am up for negotiating with my customers.
 Website maintenance would likely be around $50/month with unlimited requests for changes.
-Subject to change and as of this post this stuff is still $FREE.
+Subject to change and as of this post this stuff is still **$FREE**.
 I just want to help as many people as possible, doing something I love.